For a free game, League of Legends sure has a lot of Awesome Music.

 - Get Jinxed!, Jinx's theme mirrors Vi's in several ways.
 It's also notable for being the subject of Riot's first music video, featuring a dream sequence in which Jinx spreads her brand of mayhem across Piltover.

 - Jayce's theme.
-Uplifting and dramatic, fitting for a Science Hero.
+Uplifting and dramatic, fitting for a Science Hero, which also manages to incorporate elements of the main theme.

-- And Zac's Theme, him being Zaun's version of a Super Hero.
+- Zac's Theme, which encapsulates the sound of him being Zaun's version of a Super Hero.

 - Aatrox's Theme sounds like something out of Inception.

-- And on the other side of the spectrum, Thresh's Theme.
+- On other side of the spectrum, Thresh's Theme.
 A reference to Freddy's Coming For You and the first warning that Thresh is not the kind of character you want to go against.

 - Lucian's Theme, "The Purifier's Resolve", has finally been revealed, and Riot Games called for backup...in the form of The Crystal Method.

-- Yasuo's Theme is a peaceful melody performed on a wooden flute, which contrasts with Yasuo's tragic back story.
+- Yasuo the Unforgiven is a peaceful melody performed on a wooden flute, which contrasts with Yasuo's tragic back story.

 - Vel'Koz's Theme is an alien sounding theme, belonging to someone obsessed with acquiring knowledge by way of disintegration.